-Gadolinium is retained for months or years in several organs.
+Gadolinium netention Gadolinium is retained for months or years in several organs.
 The highest concentrations (nanomoles per gram of tissue) have been identified in the bone, followed by other organs (for example, brain, skin, kidney, liver, and spleen).
 The duration of retention also varies by tissue and is longest in bone.
 Linear GBCAs cause more retention than macrocyclic GBCAs.
-At equivalent doses, gadolinium retention varies among the linear agents with Orniscan (gadobutrale) and Optimark (gadoversteatine)e) causing greater retention than other linear agents [Eovist (gadovetate disodium), Magnevist (gadopentetate dimeglumine), MultiHance (gadobenate dimeglumine)].
+At equivalent doses, gadolinium retention varies among the linear agents with Omniscan (gadodiamide) and Optimark (gadoversetamide) causing greater retention than other linear agents [Eovist (gadoxetate disodium), Magnevist (gadopentetate dimeglumine)].
+MultiHance (gadoberate dimeglumine)].
 Retention is lowest and similar among the macrocyclic GBCAs [Dotarem (gadoterate meglumine), Gadobutrol injection (gadobutrol), ProHance (gadoteridol)].

 Consequences of gadolinium retention in the brain have not been established.
-Pathologic and clinical consequences of GBCA administration and retention in skin and other organs have been established in patients with impaired renal function, See Warnings and Precautions (5.2).
-There are rare reports of pathologic skin changes in patients with normal renal function, without an established causal link to gadolinium retention [see Adverse Reactions (6.2)].
-While clinical consequences of gadolinium retention have not been established in patients with normal renal function, certain patients might be at higher risk.
-These include patients requiring multiple iffetime doses, pregnant and pediatric patients, and patients with inflammatory conditions.
-Consider the retention characteristics of the agent when choosing a GBCA for these patients.
+Pathologic and clinical consequences of GBCA administration and retention in skin and other organs have been established in patients with impaired renal function [see Warnings and Precautions (5.2)].
+There are rare reports o pathologic skin changes in patients with normal renal function.
+Adverse events involving sand Precautions (5.2).
+There are rare reports o renal function without an established causal link to gadolinium retention [see Adverse Reactions (6.2)].